 More than 10 Roswell Park Teams to Present New Research Findings at ASCO 2017 Annual Meeting

-BUFFALO, N.Y. — More than 10 teams from Roswell Park Cancer Institute have been invited to present research at the American Society of Clinical Oncology (ASCO) 53rd Annual Meeting in Chicago.
+BUFFALO, N.Y. — More than 10 teams from Roswell Park Comprehensive Cancer Center have been invited to present research at the American Society of Clinical Oncology (ASCO) 53rd Annual Meeting in Chicago.
 The research presentations cover a wide range of disciplines, treatment approaches and cancer types, including a unique form of immunotherapy for ovarian cancer, promising results on a new treatment approach for Hodgkin lymphoma in children and young adults and an effort to build a predictive tool to determine which patients are most likely to respond well to checkpoint inhibitors.

 Three Roswell Park faculty leaders will have speaking roles at the meeting, which is the largest gathering of cancer researchers in the world, attracting more than 35,000 attendees:

 - Igor Puzanov, MD, MSCI, FACP, Chief of Melanoma and Director of the Early Phase Clinical Trials Program, will speak on immunotherapy and novel combinations in oncology as part of a pre-Annual Meeting educational program focused on New Drugs in Oncology today from 3:45 p.m. to 5 p.m.
 CDT, and will also lead a poster discussion session on new research in melanoma and skin cancers on Saturday, June 3 from 4:45 p.m.
 6 p.m.
 CDT.